 The IPA encourages authors to submit publications for the Annual Conventions and Technical Symposiums.
-These are normally preceeded by a Call for Papers 6-9months before the event and papers for publication are selected from submitted abstracts or synopses.
-The association has also published technical books etc on behalf of authors so contact us if you have a technical related to Indonesian Geology or the Oil and Gas Industry that you are interested in publishing.
+These are normally preceeded by a Call for Papers 6-9months before the event and papers for publication are selected from submitted abstracts articles.
+The association has also published technical books etc on behalf of authors so contact us if you have a technical articles related to Indonesian Geology or the Oil and Gas Industry that you are interested in publishing.

 Once a paper is selected for publication/presentation the Technical Committee for the event will provide you with the required format for the paper and a manuscript submission deadline.
 However some general points on paper presentation:

 Organisation: It is recommended that your paper be divided into at least six parts including:

 2. Abstract 5.
 Results